 The use of a gender decoder to prevents age bias

-One way to prevent yourself from using gendered language, which you often do without even realizing it, is through the use of a gender decoder.
-It’s a tool that analyses job descriptions to help you understand the hidden implications of the language you have used.
-It highlights the gendered nouns and pronouns that you might have used, but also words that are associated with masculine or feminine traits, such as aggression for men and compassion for women.
+One way to prevent yourself from using gendered language, which many often do without even realizing, is to use a gender decoder.
+A what?
+A software that analyzes job descriptions to help you understand the hidden implications of the language you have used!
+The software highlights any gendered nouns and pronouns in your text that may create bias, but also words that are associated with masculine or feminine traits, such as aggression for men and compassion for women.
 Unintentionally, these words contribute to a gender bias.

 The Textmetrics platform

-The Textmetrics platform has a built-in gender decoder that does exactly what we’ve just described.
-It analyses your job descriptions and gives you suggestions for a more gender-neutral tone of voice and options for words that appeal to both men and women.
+Uh huh, we know you want that software!
+That’s why The Textmetrics platform developed a built-in gender decoder that does EXACTLY what we’ve just described.
+It analyzes your job descriptions and gives you suggestions for a more gender-neutral tone of voice and options for words that appeal to both men and women.
 By doing so, you give women an equal chance to apply, and it becomes a lot easier to hire them for your jobs.
+Long live gender equality!